pfrohner/react-nestable/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app and deploys it to 'gh-pages', so it's accessible on the 'homepage' property set in 'packages.json'.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**